-Golden Canyon is one of the best-known hikes in the park because there are so many things to do in Death Valley here.
+Golden Canyon is one of the best-known hikes in the park.
 The oppressive heat of the valley may make you want to give up after a short time, but if you plan to visit Death Valley during good weather, then the Golden Canyon Trail is one of the best places.

 From here, you have the advantage of going right into the badlands of Zabriskie Point or the white and golden ravines.

 The trail is about a 2-mile round trip hike from the start of the Badwater Basin Road and has several sections, such as Badlands Loop.
 These loops will allow you to walk right into the heart of the white hills without walking the entire canyon of 7.8 miles from Badwater Road.

 Twenty Mule Team Canyon is where borax was mined hundreds of years ago.
 It is a one-way road through yellow and white mudstone hills with zero vegetation.

 Twenty Mule Team Canyon is located about 1 mile south of Zabriskie Point and has a short hike of about 35-40minutes.
 These short hiking trails give you access to the hills from where you can enjoy a panoramic view of the desert landscape.

 The Eureka Dunes is one of the spectacular sand dunes located north of the Ubehebe Crater.

 It is a long drive on the gravel-filled dirt road, and you can enjoy visiting Eureka Dunes as there are few visitors here, and you can enjoy the sand dunes.